Skip to content

 Cliveden’s Rose Garden – originally designed by Sir Geoffrey Jellicoe for the 3rd Lord Astor in the 1950s – is a unique take on an ‘Edwardian style’ rose garden.
 With around 850 roses – including shrubs, floribunda, hybrid teas and climbers – the garden provides a wonderful array of colour from June all the way through to the autumn months.

-This year will see the first flowering of the 70 new rose plants that we planted last November, when we excavated and replaced over 20 tonnes of soil.
+In 2024, will see the first flowering of the 70 new rose plants that we planted in November 2023, when we excavated and replaced over 20 tonnes of soil.
 Jellicoe’s scheme has a dramatic colour combination, sweeping from yellow in the east through amber and orange to red in the west and we think the five new varieties that we have introduced – Sir John Betjeman, Sophy’s Rose, Dannahue, Bring Me Sunshine and Roald Dahl – will make a bold addition to the garden’s established design.

 At the same time, we have this year introduced a selective range of underplanting in some of the rose beds.
 With alliums, comfrey, nepeta and Lady’s Mantle, we will be extending the season of interest and – we hope – improving soil health and attracting a more diverse range of pollinators as well.